The Most Cost-effective Destinations for Online Teachers

 That means that you’ll earn $375 a week, or, roughly, $1 500 a month.
 Not bad, right?
 But now let’s imagine that you are living in Tokyo, Japan.
 In Tokyo, you can expect to pay $800 a month on a one-room or studio apartment.
 On top of that, your utility bills will come to around $150.
 Food then comes in at about $300.
 In total, it costs around $1 250 for a single person to live in Tokyo – but we haven’t even included any entertainment, insurance, or luxuries, not to mention savings!

 Clearly, Japan (especially Tokyo) is not an ideal spot to live if you are teaching English online (unless you are earning way above average) simply because the cost of living is pretty high.

 Thankfully, there are other destinations that are a bit friendlier to your bank balance.
 We’ve put together a list of the most cost-effective destinations to live in if you are teaching English online (or if you are a digital nomad, for that matter).
 Based on a single person earning an average of $1 500 a month, this is where you should go to get the most bang for your buck.

 There are so many reasons to choose to live in Vietnam, but the low cost of living is definitely a big one.
 Of course, as with many countries, there are certain cities in Vietnam that are more expensive to live in than others.
-Hanoi and Ho Chi Minh are the most expensive, but if you’re teaching English online there’s the added bonus of being able to teach English privately to supplement your income, if necessary.
+Hanoi and Ho Chi Minh are the most expensive, but if you’re an online teacher there’s the added bonus of being able to teach English privately to supplement your income, if necessary.
 A small apartment will cost you about $250 a month, and eating and transportation is dirt cheap, meaning your monthly cost of living is really low.
 Plus you have a beautiful country on your doorstep to explore when you have some time off.